IGNF/road2/CONTRIBUTING.md

 ## Report bugs

-If you spot a bug with the code or the any other part of this project, you can create an issue.
+If you spot a bug in the code or in any other part of this project, you can create an issue.

 But before you open a new issue, please [search](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments) for older ones that cover the same issue.
 If you find one, please, avoid "me too" comments.
 You can add a +1 emoji reaction to the issue if you want to express interest in this.